 If you believe you are suffering from Dry Eye Disease, please schedule an appointment with the dry eye specialists at VEI.
 Treatment options vary depending on symptoms and severity, so schedule an appointment today for an eye exam and assessment of your options.

-Increased tearing may be a symptom of Dry Eye Disease.
-If the basic tear secretion is below normal, excess tears are produced by the lacrimal gland in response to the dryness.
+Surprisingly, ocular surface disease is also a common cause of increased tearing.
+Since basic tear secretion is below normal, excess tears are produced by the lacrimal gland in response to the dryness.

 How is Dry Eye Diagnosed?